rocky-linux/documentation/docs/books/web_services/053-load-balancer-proxies-squid.md

 Squid supports http and ftp protocols.

-The advantages of installing a solution based on the Squid server :
+The advantages of installing a solution based on the Squid server:

 * Hardware solutions are expensive;
 * Developed since 1996;